AghastyGD/todo-list-java-spring-boot/README.md

 ## Installation Steps:

-1. Configure the development envinronm using the Dockerfile
+1. Configure the development envinronm using the available Dockerfile in this repository.

 ## Routes